 Ivy Ross: Yeah, no. Look, I think you’re very much like most people.
 And I think that’s why we avoid doing these things.
 But if you realize you don’t ever have to, you could write something and then rip it up and throw it in the garbage.
 And just the act of writing gives you the benefit.
 Susan?

 Susan Magsamen: Yeah, a couple of things.
-One, And Ivy mentioned the esthetic mindset.
+One, And Ivy mentioned the aesthetic mindset.
 And let me just tell you what those four things are, because in some ways, they provide the baseline for how you might move into these things.

 The first is curiosity.
 And a lot of us have forgotten how to be curious.
 But curiosity is really just being interested in what’s around you with intention.
 And so a lot of times we get up, we make the coffee, we take our shower, we get to work.
 But what if you were more curious about what’s happening there and really thinking more around wonder and awe and creating that space for that, which is a gift, a gift to you.